ScR420/2DJumpRun/README.md

 ![Start Screen](https://github.com/ScR420/2DJumpRun/raw/79ef225e39404ea7141541058d14f9084b05b639/sources/start%20(1).png)

 *Welcome to the 2D Jump and Run Game!
 Embark on an exciting adventure as you navigate through challenging levels, overcome obstacles, and unleash your jumping skills.
-Press 'A' and 'D' to move left and right, and use the 'Spacebar' to jump.
 Are you ready to start the journey?*

 ![Gameplay Screenshot 2](https://github.com/ScR420/2DJumpRun/blob/e0035a78ff8bb68b1b3218db57d7aa999fcbd039/sources/start%20(2).png)
-*Caption for the second screenshot.*
+*Level 2: Teleporter Challenge!
+Brace yourself for an exciting journey filled with teleporters that will transport you to different parts of the level.
+Strategize your jumps and movements to navigate through the obstacles and reach new heights.
+Can you master the teleporters and conquer this thrilling level?
+Good luck!*

 ## Getting Started